yosssi/codegangsta.github.com/source/_posts/2014-05-19-my-thoughts-on-martini.markdown

 >Arguably, many people at the time were young Go developers.

 This may be an obvious one.
 I was not expecting the positive attention that Martini received when I made the initial announcement.
-I was extremely surprised to see my little experiment of doing dependency injection in Go became popular so quickly.
+I was extremely surprised to see my little experiment of doing dependency injection in Go become popular so quickly.
 It was so well received that my inbox was flooded with emails for weeks, Martini blog posts were all over the internet, and hundreds of contributions were added to both the Martini and martini-contrib GitHub repos.

 Not only was this unexpected, I was still very young as a Go developer.
 Arguably, many people at the time were young Go developers.
 I doubted some of the decisions I made with Martini, but soon those doubts were drowned out by the positive reenforcement relayed by the Go community.
 In my mind Martini was a great fit for the Go community because people liked it!
 It's popular, so it must be the best choice right?
 It's completely idiomatic right?
 Right?!